piedb-dev/piestream/docs/developer-guide.md

 ./risedev clean-data
 ```

-RisingWave's codebase is constantly changing.
+piestream's codebase is constantly changing.
 The persistent data might not be stable.
 In case of unexpected decode errors, try `./risedev clean-data` first.

 ### End-to-end tests on CI